Trellising and Pruning

 Single Pole Trellises – Making the pole

 The central pole is usually made from concrete, wood, or PVC pipe.
 Concrete is probably the best option as it is by far the strongest and most durable.
 However, you will most likely need to make a form (which can be reused), increasing the cost and time to construct.
 Concrete poles are also very heavy making them harder to handle and less suitable if you want to grow dragon fruit in pots and move them around.
-If you are using wood, make sure it is a hard wood or pressure treated wood as these are more resistant to rotting.
-I personally don’t like the idea of treated pine when growing food, but I know people who have had success with this.
-You can also add a concrete base to the wood to limit exposure to water.
+If you are using wood, make sure it is resistant to rotting as outlined in "Strength and Durability".
+I personally don’t like the idea of treated pine when growing food, but I know people who have had success with it.
 Another option is PVC pipe, which may not be as strong, but it certainly doesn’t break down too quickly.
-You can always pour concrete down its centre to increase the strength without having to make a separate form.
-I currently use 100mm PVC pipe in a variant of the Spicy Exotics trellis design.
+You can pour concrete down its centre for increased strength, and wrap hessian around it for the epiphytic roots.

 Single Pole Trellises – Making the top support